Mount Kinabalu: Threats and preservation

 The steep mountainsides with poor soil are not suitable for farming or for the timber industry so the habitats and animal life of Kinabalu remain largely intact, with about a third of the original habitat now degraded.
 Kinabalu Park was established in 1964 and the nearby mountains were protected as the Crocker Range National Park in 1984.
 However even national park status does not guarantee full protection, as logging permits were granted on Trus Madi in 1984.
-Climate Change is likely to reduce the suitable habitat for cold-adapted species from the montane habitats.

 History

 British colonial administrator Hugh Low made the first recorded ascent of Mount Kinabalu's summit plateau in March 1851 with local Dusun guide Lemaing of Kampung Kiau.
 Low did not scale the mountain's highest peak, however, considering it "inaccessible to any but winged animals".
 In April and July 1858, Low was accompanied on two further ascents by Spenser St. John, the British Consul in Brunei.
 The highest point of Mount Kinabalu was finally reached in 1888 by zoologist John Whitehead.
 British botanist Lilian Gibbs became the first woman and the first botanist to summit Mount Kinabalu in February 1910.

 Botanist E. J. H. Corner led two important expeditions of the Royal Society of Great Britain to the mountain in 1961 and 1964.
 Kinabalu National Park was established in 1964.
 The park was designated a natural World Heritage Site in 2000.